ITIL v3 Service Lifecycle — Full Reference

 Design only begins once the Charter exists.
 High-level conceptual exploration is permitted before Charter sign-off, but no formal design artefacts, SLA commitments, or architectural decisions should be baselined until Strategy has approved the mandate.

 Service Design translates the Charter's business outcomes into a blueprint across five aspects: the service solution itself, the processes that will support it, the metrics that will prove it is working, the technical architecture, and the management tools required.
+In ITIL 4, this maps to the Design & Transition activity in the Service Value Chain — converting Charter-approved backlog items into build-ready specifications.

 Design the warranty, not just the utility

 It is tempting to design only the features (Utility).
 Design must equally specify Availability targets, Capacity thresholds, Continuity requirements, and Security controls.
 A service that works brilliantly but is unavailable 20% of the time delivers no value.
+The Product Owner must confirm that both Utility and Warranty criteria are captured in the user story acceptance criteria before grooming is complete.

 • Produce a Service Design Package (SDP) that Transition will use as its build specification.